lennihein/cpu-emulator/doc/outline.md

     further work
-        more (detailed/ realistic) functionality for more Meltdown and Spectre variants more mitigations
+        more (detailed/ realistic) functionality for more Meltdown and Spectre variants more elaborate BPU with btb (and ghr) for more spectre variants more mitigations
         maybe nice to haves wrt to the visualisation/ general UI functionality/ ISA?